wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/04-submitting-your-theme.md

 ## Further reading

-You can read more about the theme review process in the [WordPress theme review handbook](https://make.wordpress.org/themes/handbook/review/).
+You can read more about the theme review process in the [WordPress theme review team handbook](https://make.wordpress.org/themes/handbook/review/).